 If that isn't enough, we inflate some more until we can stop running up foreign debt.

 If that isn't enough, we cut costs, inflate some more, and reduce the quality of health care.

 And if that isn't adequate, we put a stop to funding biological research, by letting foreigners try their luck at it.
-Americans would be particularly loathe to do that, because it represents a confession we were wrong about about our boast to put an end to disease.
+Americans would be particularly loathed to do that because it represents a confession we were wrong about our boast to put an end to the disease.